From First DUI to Death Penalty

 However, the attorney-client privilege remains intact.
 This is why you must speak only with a Tampa child abuse attorney before discussing your situation with anyone else.

-Do not speak to investigators, DCF, or medical staff about the allegations without an attorney.
-Even innocent explanations can be used against you.
-Contact us immediately.
+Do not speak to investigators, DCF caseworkers, or medical staff about the allegations without an attorney present.
+Even innocent explanations can be twisted and used against you in court.
+Contact The Brancato Law Firm, P.A. immediately so Attorney Rocky Brancato can intervene before statements are made that damage your defense.

 Call (813) 727-7159 Immediately